bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It's the most basic form of coding, when the internet was invented this is what they came up with to make newspapers and magazines on the internet.
+Semantic HTML gives meaning to different sections of text. nothing too fancy, but it gets the job done.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display inline forces all of the attributes onto a single line, while display block gives each attribute it's own line.
+Display inline has no regard for your margins or paddings that are set.

 3. What are the 4 areas of the box model?

+Margin,Border,Padding,Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the Y axis or Vertical Axis

 5. Explain why git is valuable to a team of developers.

+The branch ability keeps the master branch safe while the team is working. if somebody makes a mistake, the entire project isn't ruined, plenty of backups are available because of git commit. it's also pretty universal, meaning if you have to work with another studio on a project it can be easily done.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.